Topics Map > DoIT Help Desk

 More information about Box can be found here: https://it.wisc.edu/services/box/

-Access to this service varies by department, operating system, method of remoting, and various other factors.
-Contact your local IT support staff for more information about whether this option is viable and for assistance getting this setup.
+Certain departments allow remote desktop access so that employees can access their work computer remotely.
+Access to this service varies by department, operating system, and various other factors.
+Contact your local IT support staff for more information about whether this option is available to you and for assistance with setup.